lifewave174/Christmas-Tree/README.md

 This is a simple Christmas Tree that will be drawn through ACII art on the browser using vanilla JavaScript.

-In order to run this code we, will be using the console of a browser.
+In order to run this code we will be using the browser's console.

 <h3>How to open the console in various browsers</h3>